 "I envisage my journey as walking carefully across a landscape - a terrain of features, events and landmarks.
 Moving first through varied topics as vehicles to develop and enhance my skill, then to landscapes and seascapes, and then ultimately to portraiture and recognition from the Royal Watercolour Society.
 In the long term, I want the narrative in my work to migrate from 'local' to 'global' topics - climate change, migration, resources, ageing, pandemic, governance, conflict, scientific development, space travel".

-Currently Andrew is preparing to exhibit his work at the New Ashgate Gallery in Farnham as part of its Winter exhibition or art and craft.
+Currently Andrew is exhibiting his work at the New Ashgate Gallery in Farnham as part of its Winter exhibition or art and craft, (which runs until 11th January 2025) and preparing for submissions to the Royal Academy, Royal Watercolour Society and Guild of Aviation Artists 2025 summer exhibitions.

 Create Your Own Website With Webador